 Do not use petroleum based grease as this will damage the pivot point in the plastic key and it will split over time.
 It also gradually evaporates oils that can enter the contacts.

 We prefer to install all black keys first, it makes for a faster assembly time overall.
+When fitting all keys, make sure that they are properly engaged.
+It is easy to do with version 3 flexi as it has the key numbers marked with “#”.

 The insulation layer on the top surface of the flexible PCB is only a few microns thick and it’s not guaranteed to prevent short circuits of the keyboard scan chip if touching metal surface.
 On future flexible PCBs, version 03 onwards, this will be addressed by making them shorter.